ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 * "Solo un'alunna delle nostre classi quinte dell'a.s.
 2015/16 non e' stata ammessa alla classe successiva nella scuola secondaria di primo grado nel corrente anno scolastico."
 * "1 alunna disabile per fermo pedagogico e 4 trasferiti a.s.
 2014/15"

-We propose three possibile solutions:
+We propose three possible solutions:
 1. Remove all free-text explanations for school self-evaluation;
 2. Provide schools with pre-compiled questionnaire in place of guidelines;
 3. Check text semi-automatically before publication (most ideal in order not to loose interesting information, but also most expensive).

 #### Licenses

 D1, D2, D4.1 and D4.2 (MIUR) are licensed under the Italian Open Data License (IODL) v2.0, which is very similar to a CC-BY 4.0.
-Each dataset is accompanyed by a clear license declaration.
+Each dataset is accompanied by a clear license declaration.
 However, the whole website is covered by a "All rights reserved" copyright statement, which does not explicitly mentions the exclusion of the contents accompanied by a IODL 2.0 license.

 The metadata of D3 (MiBACT) do not specify a license e.g. by using the property `dcterms:license` (see http://dati.beniculturali.it/lodview/resource/datasetLuoghiDellaCultura.html).
 The website footer includes a license for all website contents (CC-BY-SA-3.0.) and points to a separate webpage which lists exceptions, among which is our "Luoghi culturali" dataset, licensed under a CC-BY 3.0.